AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/_includes/preview-and-save.md

-Generate a preview of your data view by editing the index configuration and retrieval method.
-Once you are satisfied with your overall data view configuration, save it.
+As you work with your data view, you can generate a preview of how the data will be shaped and organized.
+After you are satisfied with how the data is organized in the preview, you can view its URI in the API console to begin working with the data in a third-party application.